mbinsuwad/python-repo/README.md

 # python project

-This programme is looking for your mark if you are a student in Hadramout University
+This programme is looking for your mark if you are a student in Hadramout University.